-Annualized gains are the gain realized on a determined period expressed in annual terms.
+Annualized gains are the gains realized over a given period, expressed in annual terms.
 They let us compare the gains of different periods on a common basis.
 Typically, the optimization period (in-sample/blue in the image above) represents 70% of the total analyzed period, and the test period (out of sample/grey) 30%.
 To measure the reliability of the analysis, the results of the two periods need to be evaluated with a common basis.
 Studies of this method indicate that if at least 3/5 test periods display a WFE ratio greater than 50%-60%, the strategy can be considered to be robust.